skyizwhite/hsx/README.md

     - `nil`: Nothing is rendered.
     - `t`: Only the key is rendered.
     - non-boolean: The key/value pair is rendered.
-  - `...props`: If the properties given to a component are not declared with `define-element` macro, they are gathered into `...props` property list.
+  - `props`: If the properties given to a component are not declared with `define-element` macro, they are gathered into `props` property list.
 This allows flexible props passing to components.

 ```lisp
 (<>